When most people think of the Couchiching Conservancy, they think of Grant's Woods.

 A former house on the property has been extensively renovated to create the Conservation Centre office.
 Thanks to a grant from the Ontario Trillium Foundation and a legacy gift from the estate of Bill Grant, our office and gazebo are fully accessible, the office is heated and cooled geothermally, and 50% of our annual hydro bill is offset through solar power generation.

 This Nature Reserve is an ideal spot for a hike, and also a perfect setting for family, engagement and other photos.
-For group photos, we ask that the photographer let us know the date and time to ensure we don't run into a conflict.
-Our parking area can fill up quickly!
-A donation to help protect the forest is appreciated.
+Photographers need to book the date and time at least five days in advance, and there is a fee for use.
 We ask that people do not touch the Fargo truck - that includes getting into the truck, opening the hood, standing on the roof.
 These seemingly minor actions degrade the truck over time, and it is not safe.
+Download the Booking Info Sheet here.

 *Note that we are not accepting community room bookings during the pandemic* The Grant's Woods Conservation Centre has a community room with space for a maximum of 15 people around our moveable tables.
 We have a projector & screen which can be reserved, a large white board and an accessible washroom and kitchen.
 Please contact our Administrative Assistant (email@example.com) for questions and to book.